Multiple comparisons problem: Multiple testing correction

+The classical Bonferroni method is easy to understand but should not be used since it is overly conservative.
+There are online calculators to correct for multiple comparisons using the more modern Holm-Bonferroni method or the Benjamini-Hochberg procedure.

 For continuous problems, one can employ Bayesian logic to compute $m$ from the prior-to-posterior volume ratio.
 Continuous generalizations of the Bonferroni and Šidák correction are presented in.

 Large-scale multiple testing

 Traditional methods for multiple comparisons adjustments focus on correcting for modest numbers of comparisons, often in an analysis of variance.
 A different set of techniques have been developed for "large-scale multiple testing", in which thousands or even greater numbers of tests are performed.
 For example, in genomics, when using technologies such as microarrays, expression levels of tens of thousands of genes can be measured, and genotypes for millions of genetic markers can be measured.
 Particularly in the field of genetic association studies, there has been a serious problem with non-replication — a result being strongly statistically significant in one study but failing to be replicated in a follow-up study.
 Such non-replication can have many causes, but it is widely considered that failure to fully account for the consequences of making multiple comparisons is one of the causes.
 It has been argued that advances in measurement and information technology have made it far easier to generate large datasets for exploratory analysis, often leading to the testing of large numbers of hypotheses with no prior basis for expecting many of the hypotheses to be true.
 In this situation, very high false positive rates are expected unless multiple comparisons adjustments are made.

 For large-scale testing problems where the goal is to provide definitive results, the family-wise error rate remains the most accepted parameter for ascribing significance levels to statistical tests.
 Alternatively, if a study is viewed as exploratory, or if significant results can be easily re-tested in an independent study, control of the false discovery rate (FDR) is often preferred.
 The FDR, loosely defined as the expected proportion of false positives among all significant tests, allows researchers to identify a set of "candidate positives" that can be more rigorously evaluated in a follow-up study.

 The practice of trying many unadjusted comparisons in the hope of finding a significant one is a known problem, whether applied unintentionally or deliberately, is sometimes called "p-hacking".